kwaldenphd/interactive-visualization-python/README.md

 - [`plotly`, Discrete Colors in Python](https://plotly.com/python/discrete-color/)

 254. We can also use `px.scatter_mapbox()` in combination with `GeoPandas`.

+<blockquote>NOTE: To use GeoPandas, you will need to open the Anaconda navigator and follow <a href="https://geopandas.readthedocs.io/en/latest/getting_started/install.html">the instructions provided with the package documentation</a>.</blockquote>

 255. An example that includes point data for natural earth cities.
 ```Python